Think Forward.

 Deep Neville Goddard

-Neville Goddard was thought Kabbalah by the Rabbi Abdullah in New York at the beginning of the 20th century.
+Neville Goddard was taught Kabbalah by the Rabbi Abdullah in New York at the beginning of the 20th century.
 Decades after his death, Neville is now becoming one of the most prominent mystics and proponent of mind metaphysics and what he termed the Law of Assumption.
 Here we try to rediscover what deep Kabbalistic knowledge Abdullah taught Neville.

 100